Website Protection and Compliance Packages for Your Business

 Be Careful of Free Website Documents.

-By using them you could be opening yourself up to possible legal problems and fines from federal, state, and provincial agencies as well as customers.
+By using them you could be opening yourself up to possible legal problems and fines from federal, state, provincial and global regulatory agencies as well as your users and customers.

 Fines and Legal Actions Can Include:

 - Fines from European regulatory authorities relating to the GDPR.